gamepark/gamepark.github.io/docs/step-by-step-example/set-up-the-project.md

 * `Game Template` => `Name of your Game`
 * `GameTemplate` => `NameOfYourGame`
 * `game-template` => `name-of-your-game`

+Also rename GameTemplateOptions.ts, GameTemplateSetup.ts and GameTemplateRules.ts in rules/src.

 :bulb: `name-of-your-game` is the unique identifier for the game on Game Park.
 We provide it.